serversideup/docker-php/README.md

 - **[GitHub](https://github.com/serversideup/docker-php)** for source code, bug reports, and project management.

 ## Contributing
 As an open-source project, we strive for transparency and collaboration in our development process.
 We greatly appreciate any contributions members of our community can provide.
-Whether you're fixing bugs, proposing features, improving documentation, or spreading awareness - your involvement strengthens these PHP Docker Images.
+Whether you're fixing bugs, proposing features, improving documentation, or spreading awareness - your involvement strengthens the project.
 Please review our [contribution guidelines](https://serversideup.net/open-source/docker-php/docs/getting-started/contributing) and [code of conduct](./.github/code_of_conduct.md) to understand how we work together respectfully.

 - **Bug Report**: If you're experiencing an issue while using these images, please [create an issue](https://github.com/serversideup/docker-php/issues/new/choose).
-- **Feature Request**: If you have any ideas that could improve this project, we welcome you to [submit a feature request](https://github.com/serversideup/docker-php/discussions/66).
+- **Feature Request**: If you have ideas that could improve this project, please [submit a feature request](https://github.com/serversideup/docker-php/discussions/66).
-- **Documentation**: If you found an error or believe our documentation could be improved, learn how to [submit a documentation change](./docs/README.md).
+- **Documentation**: If you believe our documentation could be improved, learn how to [submit a documentation change](./docs/README.md).
-- **Community Support**: We're always looking for people to help others on [GitHub Discussions](https://github.com/serversideup/docker-php/discussions) or our [Discord Community](https://serversideup.net/discord)
+- **Community Support**: We're appreciate any effort to help others on [GitHub Discussions](https://github.com/serversideup/docker-php/discussions) or [Discord](https://serversideup.net/discord)
-- **Security Report**: If you find a critical security flaw, please open an issue or learn more about [our responsible disclosure policy](https://www.notion.so/Responsible-Disclosure-Policy-421a6a3be1714d388ebbadba7eebbdc8).
+- **Security Report**: If you find a critical security flaw, please let us know via [our responsible disclosure policy](https://www.notion.so/Responsible-Disclosure-Policy-421a6a3be1714d388ebbadba7eebbdc8).

 Need help getting started?
 Join our Discord community and we'll help you get started!